mui/material-ui/docs/src/pages/components/autocomplete/autocomplete.md

 import { useAutocomplete } from '@material-ui/unstyled/AutocompleteUnstyled';
 ```

-The `useAutocomplete` hook is also reexported from @material-ui/core for convenience and backwards compatibility.
+The `useAutocomplete` hook is also reexported from @material-ui/core for convenience and backward compatibility.

 ```js
 import useAutocomplete from '@material-ui/core/useAutocomplete';